 Jewel (Gabrels): this track, from Reeves Gabrels' Ulysses (Della Notte), features Dave Grohl, Frank Black and David Bowie on guest vocals.

 John I'm Only Dancing (Bowie): a number of versions exists; the 1974 Young Americans version is discussed below as 'John I'm Only Dancing (Again)'.
 The original version of this song was released as a single in September 1972 (RCA 2263).
 In April 1973, it replaced by a completely different re-recording from the Aladdin Sane sessions ('sax version', confusingly also RCA 2263).
-Both appeared on the 1976 ChangesOneBowie LP, the sax version albeit erroneously, only on the first 1000 UK pressings.
+Both appeared on the 1976 ChangesOneBowie LP, the sax version albeit erroneously, only on the first UK pressings.
 In 1979, a slightly shorter remix (2'46" vs 2'49") of the original version was released either as B-side of the 1974 version (UK, RCA BOW 4), or as A-side (US, RCA PD 11887).
 All three versions have appeared on CD as well: the original version on a/o ChangesBowie and the 30th Anniversary Edition of Ziggy Stardust; the sax version on Sound + Vision I, The Best Of David Bowie 1969/1974 and the 30th Anniversary Edition of Aladdin Sane; and the 1979 remix as a bonus track on the Ryko/EMI re-release of Ziggy Stardust.
+An early mix of the sax version was included on a tape auctioned at Omega in 2019.
 A 2'51" video clip of the original version is featured on The Video Collection and the Best Of Bowie DVD.
 Official live versions are issued on the Sound + Vision Plus CD-single (reissued on the 30th Anniversary Edition of Aladdin Sane) and on Live Santa Monica '72.
 Unofficially the song has appeared on Aladdin Sane Watch That Man (MIW 7 MW 7; re-released on 2CD as Soul Asylum (BLY 003/4)) and A Cat From London (YOU J-003).
 In 1990, the song was played occasionally on the Sound + Vision tour (Paris Au Printemps (BOW 431/432)).

 John I'm Only Dancing (Again) (Bowie): released as a single (RCA BOW 4) in an edited version (3'26"); the full length version (6'57") appeared on 12" (RCA BOW 12 4) and later as an bonus track on the Rykodisc version of Young Americans.
-The single version has been re-released only on Rare and an Advanced Listening promo for The Best Of David Bowie 1974/1979.
-Performed on the second leg of the Diamond Dogs tour (only Los Angeles 05-09-74 is available on Strange Fascination (The Original Masters TOM CD 001/002)) and the Soul Tour (Somebody Up There Likes Me (MIW 20 MW 20) and Infected With Soul Love (Savage Hippo SH 112)).
+The single version has been re-released on Rare, an Advanced Listening promo for The Best Of David Bowie 1974/1979 and Re:Call 2, part of the Who Can I Be Now? set.
+Performed on the second leg of the Diamond Dogs tour (Cracked Actor) and the Soul Tour (I'm Only Dancing).

 Join The Gang (Bowie): from the 1967 David Bowie debut album.
 See the Early Works section.